sgrif/hollow_rando_im_stuck/README.md

 Known Issues
 ---

+- The tool may tell you to pick up items you have already collected if an upgraded version of the item exists and would unlock new areas for you (e.g. cloak)
 - The tool will only provide an answer if a single pickup or category of pickups (e.g. grubs, essence) would unlock a new location or item in a shop.
 It will fail if a new location is only unlocked by picking up two separate items.